pypa/pip/docs/html/topics/configuration.md

 ```

 To enable the boolean options `--no-compile`, `--no-warn-script-location` and
-`--no-cache-dir`, falsy values have to be used:
+`--no-cache-dir`, false values have to be used:

 ```ini
 [global]